-The “The Father of Loud” by Rich Maloof tells the story of Jim Marshall, founder of Marshall Amplification.
+The book The Father of Loud by Rich Maloof published by Backbeat Books in 2004 tells the story of Jim Marshall, founder of Marshall Amplification.

 Along with Fender and Les Paul, Marshall Amplification has become an iconic brand amongst guitarists.
 Jimi Hendrix visited the Marshall shop in Hanwell, to buy his first British amps.

 Marshall sold guitars to Pete Townshend, Ritchie Blackmore, Hendrix, Ronnie Wood and even harmonica’s to Cyril Davies.
-Jim Marshall taught the drums and Mitch Mitchell who worked at the premises would later join the Jimi Hendrix experience.
+Jim Marshall taught the drums and Mitch Mitchell who worked at the premises would later join the Jimi Hendrix Experience.

-The introduction of the book “The Father of Loud” reads as follows:
+The introduction to The Father of Loud reads as follows:

 “It’s a simple story, really.
 A handful of Brash British youths needed a new sound for a new kind of music.
-They marched into a music store in their blue-collar town and asked the gentleman behind the counter to build them an amplifier with leg-shaking power and jaw-dropping tone.
-So he did”
+They marched into a music store in their blue-collar [sic] town and asked the gentleman behind the counter to build them an amplifier with leg-shaking power and jaw-dropping tone.
+So he did.”

 The quarterly Magazine “Around Ealing” produced by Ealing Council published an excellent review of Marshall.
 Thanks to editor Richard Nadal for its reproduction here: